17 Time Travel Romance Books You Should Read

 3. Night Watch (Discworld)

-It is a guard’s novel about Commander Sir Samuel Vimes of the City Watch.
+This is a guard’s novel about Commander Sir Samuel Vimes of the City Watch.
 At the beginning of the book, he has a run-in with a hardened criminal who sends him back in time to the city watch of his youth.
 He spends the entire novel in his past timeline, trying to figure out if he’s ever going to be able to come back to the present.
-The fascinating thing about this one is that author describes the dual timeline.
+The fascinating thing about this is that the author describes the dual timeline.

 Vimes meets his younger self and introduces himself to his younger self as someone completely different.
-From then on, he has to be around his younger self and figure out how he will try and come back to his present.
+From then on, he has to be around his younger self and figure out how he will try to come back to his present.

 Author: Terry Pratchett